The OVCRI provides a range of resources for pre-tenure and tenured faculty, including:

 Please contact Maria Gillombardo for more information and/or to schedule a meeting.

-In addition to editing and commenting on drafts during writing group sessions, we are happy to read drafts of proposal narratives at any stage of the application process.
+In addition to commenting on drafts during writing group sessions, we are happy to read drafts of proposal narratives at any stage of the application process.
 Faculty do not need to attend information sessions or participate in writing groups to make use of these services.
-We also provide research pertaining to application criteria and guidelines, an essential component of grant seeking.
+We also provide information pertaining to application criteria and guidelines, an essential component of grant seeking.
 We can also review RFPs, program solicitations, and application guidelines and offer suggestions about meeting those criteria in the proposal narrative.

 Our services for faculty include, but are certainly not limited to, advising and support regarding:

-Building on the methods and structure of the First Book Writing Group, the Your Next Project Group is for faculty who are working on their second, or subsequent, projects.
+Building on the methods and structure of the First Book Writing Group, the Your Now/Next Project Group is for faculty who are working on their second, or subsequent, projects.
 The group offers an opportunity to connect with colleagues, conceptualize projects, and discuss research and work in progress.
-Faculty are most welcome to join at any point in their planning, research, development, and writing process; and to participate based on their interest in the session topics and as their schedules permit.
+Faculty are most welcome to join at any point in their planning, development, and writing process; and to participate based on their interest in the session topics and as their schedules permit.

 The following suggestions can assist you in finding colleagues who share your research interests—or with particular areas of expertise—who could be potential collaborators on campus initiatives as well as external funding opportunities.
 These suggestions might also provide some avenues for furthering and supporting your research: